Back to articles list

 Small- and medium-sized companies could decide to continue the process until they find the best fit.
 In such cases, the application period will remain open until the right candidate is found and all other dates would be defined along the way.

 The interview and testing process will vary by company size and organization.
 In large companies with HR departments, there will likely be a set of tests to check applicants’ job skills.
+To manage the logistics of these tests and interviews efficiently, many companies utilize meeting room booking software.
 Other tests may measure psychological and personality traits to determine the applicant-job match, applicant-company match, or even the applicant’s sanity. ☺

 These tests will usually be divided into several steps, and each step will reduce the number of applicants.